AMH, PCOS, and Infertility

 • Polycystic ovarian morphology (meaning ultrasound shows more small antral follicles).

 But PCOS has many phenotypes, which means it can present in different ways.
 There's so much variability in age, use of oral contraceptives (the pill can mask androgen levels), and other symptoms, so some scientists are interested in adding additional tools to the mix.
-Some believe that AMH testing could be added to the Rotterdam Criteria for a PCOS diagnosis, but this idea is still under investigation.
+Some believe17 that AMH testing could be added to the Rotterdam Criteria for a PCOS diagnosis, but this idea is still under investigation.

 Regardless, it may prove to be a very useful marker in not only diagnosis, but in tracking the success of medical interventions.